Skip to content

 • Sunrise / Sunset — read-only reference values calculated from your timezone, updated daily.
 Displayed in whichever format you chose.

 The network status icon is on by default.
-Turn off Show Network Status Icon in the Clock Bar settings if you only want the clock and temperature items in the top bar.
+Hide the Connectivity item in the screen preview if you only want the clock and temperature items in the top bar.

 How It Works